-Our Primary Care Network has recently established a podiatry service at its University Health Centre site each Wednesday to enable practice patients to have timely access to podiatry following the onset of a foot problem.
+Our Primary Care Network has an established podiatry service (run by Mr John Cottrell) at its University Health Centre site each Monday and Wednesday to enable practice patients to have timely access to podiatry following the onset of a foot problem.
 Timely access has been proven to reduce problems persisting for a long time or constantly recurring.

 The services provided include: